alyssafrazee/polyester/README.md

 In this scenario, we simulated 12 total timepoints.
 We also added differential expression: transcripts 1 and 2 are overexpressed (compared to baseline) at timepoints 2 and 3, with a fold change of 3 at timepoint 2 and a fold change of 1.5 at timepoint 3.
 Similarly, transcripts 3 and 4 are overexpressed at timepoints 10 and 11, with a fold change of 6 at timepoint 10 and a fold change of 1.2 at timepoint 11.

+### Parallel processing
+Using the `parallel` package, you can now specify how many cores you wish to use to process multiple samples simultaneously.
+For any of the `simulate_experiment*`, you can specify the number of cores to use.
+Note that the internal function will split each sample across cores, so using multiple cores will only give a benefit if you are simulating more than one sample.

 ### Changing other parameters and adding bias
 The following parameters can be provided to `simulate_experiment` and `simulate_experiment_countmat`: